stuebersystems/doc.quattropod.en/docs/m1/firmware-upgrade.md

 !!! tip "Tip"

-	If you're unable to connect the transmitters to the receiver after the firmware update please [pair](pairing.md) the units again.
+	If you're unable to connect the transmitters to the receiver after the firmware update please [pair](pairing.md) the devices again.